-** Update: Please, watch this video that shows a quicker way to Import from Excel or Access taking advantage of the Enhanced ASCII data provider from v.4 **
+** Update: Please, watch this video that shows a quicker way to Import from Excel or Access to BricsCAD taking advantage of the Enhanced ASCII data provider from v.4 **

 Watch this video to learn how to Import coordinates from Excel to BricsCAD: